acouvreur/twitch-channel-points-hackathon/STORY.md

   - How to interact with Twitch API
   - Writing a Minecraft plugin
   - How to integrate our application with music software tools like Ableton Live
+- The need of an affiliate account
+  - Channel Points API are restricted to affiliate accounts

 ## Accomplishments that we're proud of